danielamendirichaga/airbnb-booking-prediction/COURSE_CONTEXT.md

 Because the original project used large raw and processed files, this public version is intended to showcase the methodology, modeling workflow, report, and outputs rather than function as a fully self-contained data bundle.

-## Possible Course Constraints Reflected in the Work

-Based on the included materials, the project appears to have been structured around:

-- A final report
-- A final notebook
-- Transparent presentation of model outputs, figures, and robustness checks

-If needed, this file can be updated later with the exact assignment prompt, grading rubric, or professor-provided requirements.